-For the purpose of this disclosure, and in particular for the calculation of the PAI figures, Generali SAFPP SA has adopted its best efforts to complete the values for each indicator.
-As mentioned above, the currently implemented PAI reporting solution that fulfills to the best of the Company's understanding the requirements currently expressed by the regulations, taking into account the limitations encountered such as data availability and regulatory interpretation topics, as well the reliance on independent external providers both in terms of data and reporting solutions.
+For the purpose of this disclosure, and in particular for the calculation of the PAI figures, the Company has made its best efforts to complete the values for each indicator.
+As mentioned above, the currently implemented PAI reporting solution that fulfills to the best of the Company's understanding the requirements currently expressed by the regulations, considering the limitations encountered such as data availability and regulatory interpretation topics, as well as the reliance on independent external providers both in terms of data and reporting solutions.